Shaganappi Trail: History

 Shaganappi Trail was originally planned in 1970 to be part of a network of freeways.
 The 1970 functional study planned it to extend south as a controlled access road from the future ring road (now Stoney Trail) past several Interchanges to a three-level interchange at Crowchild Trail.
-From there on it would continue through Varsity, past Interchanges connecting to Market Mall and then down the hill to connect to a massive six-way, free-flowing combination interchange with a proposed Highway 1 freeway and Memorial Drive.
-(Now called Bowness Road).
+From there on it would continue through Varsity, past Interchanges connecting to Market Mall and then down the hill to connect to a massive six-way, free-flowing combination interchange with a proposed Highway 1 freeway and Memorial Drive (Now called Bowness Road).
 From there it would then cross the Bow River and connect with Bow Trail and Sarcee Trail at another major interchange.
 Edworthy Park on both sides of the rivers was meant to be a temporary park to protect the right-of-way, since there are no Bow River crossings between 16 Avenue NW to the west and Crowchild Trail to the east.
 The 6-lane freeway was planned to be built in three stages, with the first stage being built soon after the functional plan was released.
 The first stage involved constructing Shaganappi as a 4 lane limited-access road with signalized intersections.
 It was constructed from Bowness Road to what is now Country Hills Boulevard.
 At the same time, the small overpass carrying 16 Ave was grandfathered into an interchange with Shaganappi from an older road arrangement.
 The plan to extend Shaganappi across the river and upgrade it to a freeway was proposed again in the 1995 Calgary Transportation Plan, also known as the "Go Plan"; however public opposition to both it and a similar plan to extend Sarcee Trail through a natural area, led to it officially being eliminated from the plans in 2009.
-As a result the road remains mostly in its stage one configuration in the present time.
+As a result, the road remains mostly in its stage one configuration in the present time.

-In the 1990s the road was extended into Hidden Valley and a split diamond interchange was constructed at Crowchild trail.
-The road was extended beyond the Stoney trail right of way when the Sherwood community was developed around 2005.
+In the 1990s the road was extended into Hidden Valley and a split diamond interchange was constructed at Crowchild Trail.
+The road was extended beyond the Stoney Trail right-of-way when the Sherwood community was developed around 2005.
 In 2009 when northwest Stoney Trail opened, a Partial cloverleaf interchange with a 3-lane overpass was constructed to service Shaganappi.
 However, grading was put in place to allow it to be easily upgraded to a combination interchange if the freeway plans were implemented.
-Shaganappi was extended north as an Arterial road to 144 Ave in 2013 as more neighbourhoods were built.
-144 ave is currently the edge of the city, but when future communities get built farther north, Shaganappi will likely be extended further.
+Shaganappi was extended north as an arterial road to 144 Avenue in 2013 as more neighbourhoods were built.
+144 Avenue currently forms part of the north edge of the city, but when future communities get built farther north, Shaganappi will likely be extended further.
+In 2022 upgrades were completed to accommodate a 6-lane overpass over Stoney Trail as well as a signalized intersection with Hidden Valley Drive.